asseco-voice/laravel-remote-relations/README.md

 1. Remote model - plain string representing a model in a remote service (isn't Laravel specific)
 1. Remote model ID - actual ID to which a relation is created
+1. Acknowledged - date to verify if reverse relation was created

 Out of the box no services are registered because the package doesn't know where to fetch related data from, so you need to provide services manually.